 I rarely go outside without my own sunnies on, but my mom brain doesn’t always remember to put sunglasses on my kids.
 I do know that their skin, and eyes, are much more sensitive than adults and it’s super important that we protect them from the suns harmful rays.
-But what sunglasses are the best for kids?
+Finding the best sunglasses for kids is more important than man of us realize.

 Which ones are free from harmful chemicals?
 Do they all provide UV protection?
 Do they make sunglasses for really young infants?
-A quick search on Amazon for “kid sunglasses” yields more than 4,000 results, which is so overwhelming!
+A quick search on Amazon for “best sunglasses for kids” yields more than 4,000 results, which is so overwhelming!

 The Mountain Mamas Team put our heads together and came up with this list of the Best Sunglasses for Kids.